 EERIAC 2026

 Each year, the industrial archaeology societies from Cambridgeshire, Suffolk, Norfolk and Essex get together for the East England Industrial Archaeology Conference for a day of lectures and site visits.
-This year’s event will take place on Saturday 6th June and will be hosted in Suffolk.
-The programme focuses on military industrial archaeology and includes a visit to Great War Huts, a unique heritage project dedicated to restoring and preserving original First World War prefabricated wooden buildings and artefacts.
-Download the programme and booking form here.
+This year’s event took place on Saturday 6th June in Suffolk.
+The programme focused on military industrial archaeology and includes a visit to Great War Huts, a unique heritage project dedicated to restoring and preserving original First World War prefabricated wooden buildings and artefacts.
+Download the programme here.